-The electrical behavior of a PinComponent can be fixed for a certain EE-component but does not have to be fixed.
+The electrical behavior of a PinComponent can be fixed for a certain EE-component, but does not have to be fixed.
 For example, in the case of an ECU, the behavior depends on the deployed software.

 Therefore, the electrical behavior of a PinComponent is not defined directly and fixed in the PinComponent.
 In fact, a PinComponent can define PinComponentBehaviors, which are ConfigurableElements.
 This means the actual valid PinComponentBehavior for a PinComponent can be determined when the necessary variant information is available.
 When no variant information is necessary (the PinComponent has a fixed behavior) then the PinComponent just defines a single PinComponentBehavior.